 Bradycardia (Slow Heart Rate) - Topic Overview

+You may need to use a portable (ambulatory) electrocardiogram.
+This lightweight device is also called a Holter monitor or a cardiac event monitor.
 You wear the monitor for a day or more, and it records your heart rhythm while you go about your daily routine.

-find out if another problem is causing your slow heart rate.
+You may also have blood tests to find out if another problem is causing your slow heart rate.

 How is it treated?